kitao/divsugar/README.md

   .appendTo(scn);
 ```

-DivSugar provides a Task, which calls the `onUpdate` method of the registered tasks in every frame.
+DivSugar provides a Task, which calls the `onUpdate` method of the registered Tasks in every frame.
-It also calls the `onDestroy` method when the task is destroyed.
+It also calls the `onDestroy` method when the Task is destroyed.

 ```javascript
 var task = new DivSugar.Task().appendTo(DivSugar.rootTask);